-COVID-19 Updates including the Paycheck Protection Program Flexibility Act: Learn more.
+COVID-19 Updates including Paycheck Protection Program forgiveness updates: Learn more.

 Unraveling Prescription Drug Contract Delivers Substantial Cost Savings

 Overview: 400 Employees Represented by a Labor Union with Negotiated Benefits | Extremely Rich Benefit Plan | Minimal Employee Contribution | Fully-Bundled Self-Funded Plan | $5.5 Million Total Annual Health Care Spend with $1.9 Million in Prescription Costs

 The organization's prescription costs have steadily increased year-over-year, eventually reaching nearly 35% of the company's total healthcare spend.
 Drug increases were driven by complexity in the prescription drug delivery system, an outdated pharmaceutical-to-consumer pipeline, wide variability in drug costs, an opaque system of incentives and runaway specialty drug costs.